 With everything going on at the moment, a change in career may be exactly what you are looking for.
 If you are passionate about learning, an Assessor qualification could be the next step for you to take.
-The main role of an Assessor is to observer learners in their workplace, providing support and guidance throughout their apprenticeship.
-You will be responsible for collecting evidence and assessing their abilities before signing off their qualification.
+The main role of an Assessor is to observe learners in their workplace, providing support and guidance throughout their apprenticeship.
+You will be responsible for collecting evidence and assessing their abilities before signing off on their qualification.

 Many people choose to become an Assessor as they want to help others achieve their full potential.
 Here are some other reasons to take an Assessor qualification:

 Continued professional development is important in order to improve the skills and knowledge that you have.
 The varied role of an Assessor will mean that no two days will be the same.
 Whether you are recording achievements, running through evidence or marking work, you will soon develop a wide range of skills.
 You will be regularly communicating with your learners, and time management is also important when running your own diary.

 That isn’t to say once you become an Assessor you are stuck with that career choice.
 Many of the skills that you will acquire are transferable to other roles, either within the education sector, or even management roles.